robotsorcerer/ComplexBRAT/README.md

 | [Scikit-image](https://scikit-image.org/) | **Uses Lewiner's method in computing the isocontours of 3D Geometric Surfaces.**      |
 | [Matplotlib](https://matplotlib.org/) | **Matplotlib's pyplot interface to GNU Library.**      |

-Other than LevelSetPy which is a Cupy implementation of the algos in Level Set Methods, every other dependency listed in the foregoing is pip installable:

-`pip install -r requirements.txt`.

 ### Running Murmurations